-Jennifer F. Helgeson is an economist in the Applied Economics Office of the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).
-Ms. Helgeson began working as an intern in the Applied Economics Office (AEO) during Summer 2002 following her senior year in high school.
-She continued to work over school breaks in the AEO while earning her B.A. and M.S. degrees.
-In the past, Ms. Helgeson did work for the Centre for International Climate and Environmental Research, Norway and the Organization for Economic Co-operation and Development, France.
-Ms. Helgeson took a full-time position in the AEO starting in Fall 2007.
+Jennifer F. Helgeson is an economist in the Applied Economics Office of the Engineering Laboratory (EL) at the National Institute o Standards and Technology (NIST).
+She began working as an intern in the Applied Economics Office (AEO) in the summer of 2002, following her senior year in high school.
+She continued to work over school breaks in the AEO while earning her bachelor's and master's degrees.
+In the past, Jennifer did work for the Centre for International Climate and Environmental Research, Norway and the Organisation for Economic Co-operation and Development, France.
+She took a full-time position in the AEO starting in Fall 2007.

 Following the completion of her B.A.
-Degree in Economics at Brandeis University in 2005, Ms. Helgeson spent a year researching Environmental Economics issues on a Fulbright Grant to Norway.
-Ms. Helgeson earned her M.S.
+Degree in Economics at Brandeis University in 2005, Jennifer spent a year researching Environmental Economics issues on a Fulbright Grant to Norway.
+She earned her M.S.
 Degree in Environmental Change and Management with a focus on Environmental Economics at the University of Oxford, UK in 2007.
-Currently, Ms. Helgeson is studying for her Ph.D. in Environmental Economics at the London School of Economics (LSE); she splits her time between LSE and NIST.
+Jennifer studied for her Ph.D. in Environmental Economics at the London School of Economics (LSE).

 Applied Economics Office